phts/NP-01_PeppyMeter/README.md

 This is a modification of original [PeppyMeter] which is used by [PHTS NP-01].

+Currently not used as a standalone plugin due to compatibility issues with `FusionDsp` and `Spotify` plugins.
+Used as an internal repo fetched by [my fork of `Peppy-meter-Basic` plugin](https://github.com/phts/NP-01_plugins/tree/master/peppymeterbasic).

 Noticeable changes:

 - Add time type "counter"